 That said, all UHF RFID tags operate on a single global standard (Generation 2) that have some built-in security measures including disguised EPC number and “kill commands” that allow operators to deactivate tags so they don’t send data.
 Of late, however, RFID has received some criticism for weak encryption, password protection and lack of tag or reader identification.

-Pros: Since beacons are primarily proximity detection devices that broadcast outbound signals, there is no inherent security risk in the transmission.
+Pros: Since beacons are primarily detection devices that broadcast outbound signals, there is no inherent security risk in the transmission.

 Cons: As a matter of fact, the risk actually lies in the apps that use these signals.
 In this sense, beacons are no better or worse than any other location service communicating via a mobile device.

 One of the common threats to beacon security is often referred to as beacon hacking.
 Beacons with weak security measures can be discovered by hackers in public places and their UUIDs, majors and minors can be changed.
 Hackers could even leverage your beacon network without permission.
 Most beacon manufacturers have now put some measures in place to prevent this from happening.
-We have discussed about this and various ways to assess beacon security in one of our earlier blogs.
+We have discussed this and various ways to assess beacon security in one of our earlier blogs.

 Pros: The cost associated with RFID solutions depends on the kind of solution (the type of tag – low frequency, high frequency or ultra-high frequency tags and type of reader) you are planning on implementing.
 For example, when it comes to inventory unit level tracking, RFID is without question the cheapest automation solution out there.
 Passive tags can cost as little as 1¢ and some ultra-high frequency reader systems can process 1,000 tags per second.